BIOMAKE/Variability_MEP_IO_Curve_App/README.md

 ## Introduction
 The code implements a stand-alone user-friendly app that can analyse the variability of MEP IO curves for individual subjects and larger subject populations with their trail-to-trail variability.
 The whole project is implemented in MATLAB (R2022b) and uses object-oriented programming.
 In this repository, `SampleCode.m` provides a basic introduction to code usage.
 More detailed instructions can be found inside the code.
 Moreover, a built-in instruction programme is also provided in this app.
-We also provide a sample database `mySamplePoints.xlsx` for users to get familiar how the app or code works.
+We also provide a sample database `mySamplePoints.xlsx` for users to get familiar with how the app or code works.

 ## Folder: Standalone_App